Whole Systems Approach

 From 2015 they collaborated extensively to revolutionise how we tackle the complex problem of obesity to create the Whole Systems Approach.
 This approach incorporates local stakeholders in the decision-making process and allows for flexibility to provide more bespoke services for communities.

-THIS transformative coordinated action is a proven method for SUCCESS across a broad range of disciplines & stakeholders, operating across all levels of governance & policy throughout the life course.
+THIS transformative coordinated action is a proven method for SUCCESS across a broad range of disciplines and stakeholders, operating across all levels of governance and policy throughout the life course.

 Why Us?